RoryHemmings/SSFTP/README.md

 	* asynchronus server handles multiple file transfers at the same time

 Commands Structure
-  * There are two types of commands, sftp commands
-  * which are refered to as commands and local commands
-  * which are refered to as L_COMMANDS.
-The local are
-  * the commands that are issued by the user via stdin
+There are two types of commands, sftp commands which are refered to as commands and local commands which are refered to as L_COMMANDS.
+The local are the commands that are issued by the user via stdin.
   * Some commands are async
     - this means that they are multi stage and that they break up their load into mutliple stages